ProstoEVREY/tst3205/README.md

 ### 4. Setting Up the client

-1. Navigate to the `client` directory:
+1. Navigate to the `client` directory in a separate terminal window:

     ```bash
     cd client